01. Doctor Overview

 His continued affiliations and contributes to peer-reviewed journals and books has helped Dr. Patterson both expand his research and share his knowledge with others in the field.

-Main Speciality: Thoracic Surgery, General Surgery, Vascular Surgery
+Main Specialty: Thoracic Surgery, General Surgery, Vascular Surgery

 Other Interests & Specialties: Clinical trials for lung and esophageal oncology, lung transplantation-preservation and lung surgery.